 Checking your site’s security status will not only help you get secure, it will also help you write safer code.

 Planning is development 101, but security has a tendency to make people panic and try to fix everything at once.
 To avoid this, map out your priorities before you run a security test.
 For example, if you have an e-commerce website that processes payments, you will probably prioritise fixing that rather than your online store’s blog.
 If you suspect your old campaign sites could be vulnerable to a subdomain takeover, you might want to secure those first.

-It is always a good idea to set aside a couple of hours to work with the results of your security test or, if you’re an agency, guide your clients through their security report.
+It is always a good idea to set aside a couple of hours to work with the results of your security test.
+If you’re an agency, make sure you have time to guide your clients through their security report.
 Even when a website security check doesn’t reveal anything critical, the findings might require fixing minor issues, updating various installations and reconfiguring security settings.

 2. Check your website security

 We will show you how to check your site’s security status and evaluate the results.
 If you are not a Detectify user, you can sign up for our free 14-day trial to access all the features in this guide.

 Let’s get to the good stuff!
 When you add your first scan profile to Detectify, a security scan will start automatically.
 If you already have a scan profile, you can manually trigger a scan by clicking on your scan profile and clicking “Start deep scan”.